-Coaches need to pick up uniforms and schedules on August 25th at Conejo Creek south.
-This is a good time to meet your DA and turn in your team's volunteer form and Sponsor check (Sponsor checks this year will be \$100 for all teams).
+Coaches need to pick up uniforms and schedules on August 29th at the parking lot of Thousand Oaks Teen Center across Janns Rd from the Conejo Creek South Park .
+This is a good time to meet your DA, and you must turn in your team's sponsorship form and Sponsor check (Sponsor checks this year will be \$100 for all teams, the same amount as in the past few years).